 |Location:||Texas, United States|

-The Department of Political Science and Geography at The University of Texas at San Antonio (UTSA) invites applications for a tenure-track assistant professor position to teach undergraduate and graduate level courses as part of the degree requirements in five of the Department’s degree programs: Political Science (graduate and undergraduate), Global Affairs (graduate and undergraduate), and Politics and Law (undergraduate).
-Required courses in these programs include: Designing Research in Political Science; Quantitative Methods in Political Science; Research Methods in Global Affairs; and graduate Research Methods.
-The appointment begins Fall 2020.
-This position also supports collaborative and interdisciplinary teaching, research, and grants application objectives in University initiatives in such areas as Geographic Information Systems (GIS) and Data Analytics that employ quantitative and/or qualitative methodologies.
-The Department is home to 18 tenured and tenure-track faculty members, NTT faculty, administrative staff, and nearly 600 majors pursuing B.A. and M.A. degrees.
-Faculty members engage in individual and collaborative research around the world in such areas as global governance, comparative politics, security regimes, national security and intelligence, cyber security strategy and politics, political communications and institutions, federal justice policies, race and gender issues, social policy, human rights issues, constitutional development and judicial institutions, human migration patterns, geographic information systems, and political economy.
+The Department of Political Science and Geography at the University of Texas at San Antonio (UTSA) invites applications for Department Chair at the rank of Associate Professor or Professor.
+Teaching and research specialization are open.
+The department is home to 17 tenured and tenure-track faculty members, NTT faculty and administrative staff, and 530 majors pursuing B.A. and M.A. degrees in Political Science, Global Affairs, Politics and Law, and Geography and Environmental Sustainability.
+Faculty members engage in individual and collaborative research around the world in such areas as global governance, comparative politics, security regimes, national security and intelligence, cyber security strategy and politics, political communications and institutions, federal justice policies, race and gender issues, social policy, human rights issues, constitutional development and judicial institutions, human migration patterns, geospatial information systems, and political economy.

 2. Current curriculum vita;

-5. Samples of written or published scholarly work (no more than three)
+5. Representative samples of scholarly work (no more than three);

-6. Two representative samples of syllabi for courses taught or proposed by the applicant;
+6. Two syllabi of courses taught by the applicant;

-7. Teaching evaluations (if available or other evidence of course instruction);
+7. Teaching evaluations and/or other evidence of course instruction evaluation;

-8. Names, addresses, telephone numbers, and email addresses of three references who are familiar with the applicant's scholarship and/or teaching and can be contacted to provide letters of recommendation.
+8. Names, addresses, telephone numbers, and email addresses of three references who can be contacted to provide letters of reference regarding the applicant's administrative experiences, scholarship, and teaching.

-UTSA is an Affirmative Action/Equal Opportunity Employer.
-Women, minorities, veterans and individuals with disabilities are encouraged to apply.
-Applicants who are selected for interviews must be able to show proof that they will be eligible and qualified to work in the United States by time of hire.
+Applicants selected for interviews must be able to show proof that they will be eligible and qualified to work in the United States by time of hire.